 WHO IS SEÑOR SCARY?

-My name is Jerry Robredo, and by day I'm a graphic designer who works in higher education.
+Hola, I'm Jerry and by day I'm a graphic designer who works in higher education.
 By night, things get a little more spooky because I love horror movies, the paranormal, and of course, Halloween.
 There's something magical about a pagan holiday that has evolved over centuries through various cultures and continues to thrive.
 It sparks creativity, wonder, and brings out my inner child.

 As the Editor-in-Mischief, I created this site over 13 years ago to archive my dreadful projects and share my Halloween fun.
 I now to present it to you like an offering.
 I hope you find something strange, eerie or frightful within these pages to celebrate your Halloween.
 Vive la Vida Espantosa! 🏳️🌈